joshfreeman00/MatchTheDoggo/TESTING.md

 ![htp-btn](docs/testing/htp-modal.png)

 * Colours that are subtle and attractive that have a theme and are not too distracting from the game.
-    - Utilizing a colour theme that has a high contrast accessibility rating, text and images are easy to read/see.
+    - Utilising a colour theme that has a high contrast accessibility rating, text and images are easy to read/see.
-    - The use of having a solid color as a back-ground doesn't distract the user so they do not lose focus while playing the game.
+    - The use of having a solid colour as a back-ground doesn't distract the user so they do not lose focus while playing the game.

 ![game-color-theme](docs/testing/game-desktop.png)